johancz/Molnapplikationer-Blogg/_posts/2021-09-24-exercise-6-web-apps-in-the-cloud.markdown

 ## What would all of this cost?

-This are my cost estimate for...
+These are my cost estimates for...

 ### a small user base:
 > Container Registry is on the `Basic` tier.